mark9559/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script that prints the absolute path name of the the current working directory
+displays the contents list of current directory